New Play Contest

 This contest is adjudicated by approximately four assessment committee members and undergoes two rounds of adjudication.
 Due to the specific requirements of a slot in the upcoming Fringe Festival, the second adjudication round will not be anonymous and producing experience will also be considered by the assessment committee.
 Round 1 will be adjudicated anonymously and be based on the script and music samples provided.

 Round 1: All applications are divided equally between the jurors.
-Each juror selects a shortlist of which applications
+Each juror selects a shortlist of which applications to advance to round 2.

 Round 2: Each application in the shortlist is reviewed by every committee member, and they come together in a final meeting to select the winning application.
-To give the winning piece the best possible chance of success, in this round, the committee will take into consideration the whole company experience behind the show
+To give the winning piece the best possible chance of success, in this round, the committee will take into consideration the whole company experience behind the show.

 Each application is assessed against the following criteria: